 Smart contracts

 BIM software may also play a crucial role in another advancing trend — smart contract.
-Time, effort and money are spent trying to reduce the risks associated with executing contracts — the potential and eventual breaches of the contract by the opposing party and the resulting losses in time and money that could arise from those breaches.
+Professionals invest time, effort, and money to reduce the risks associated with executing contracts, including potential breaches by the opposing party and the resulting losses in both time and financial resources.
 Smart contracts seek to limit that energy and cost by making the transfer of the asset or instrument in question a matter of complete certainty by virtue of automatic performance.

 Smart contracts may lower compliance costs by including relevant legislation as part of its code.
-The provisions of Newfoundland and Labrador’s Mechanics’ Lien Act that address payment and holdbacks could be coded into the contract, allowing the inevitable and efficient performance of obligations arising from those provisions.
-But like other contracts that aren’t initially constructed with legal assistance, lawyers’ concerns surrounding smart contracts is their potential inability to code all the legal complexities that should be addressed — such as “best industry practices” and “force majeure events” — for automatic execution.
+Developers can code the provisions of Newfoundland and Labrador’s Mechanics’ Lien Act that govern payment and holdbacks directly into the contract, enabling the efficient and predictable execution of the resulting obligations.
+However, lawyers remain concerned that, like other contracts created without legal input, smart contracts may fail to capture and encode all necessary legal complexities—such as “best industry practices” and “force majeure events”—for automatic execution.
 Ensuring that there are proper dispute resolution mechanisms for smart contracts is another concern.

 Conclusion

-The above innovations are in the early stages of development and use in the construction industry and may not be adopted in our province for quite some time.
+These innovations remain in the early stages of development and adoption within the construction industry, and our province may not adopt them for some time.
 But getting ahead of the curve and understanding the risks that entails, can help construction firms streamline processes, create safer projects and ultimately improve the bottom line.
+Finally, staying informed about technology and the construction industry will be key to future success.